Artiom-Karimov/rabbitmq-test/README.md

-## Jusst the minimum example of working with rabbitmq
+## Just the minimum example of working with rabbitmq.

+### Environment variables:
+RABBITMQ_CONNECTION - connection string for rabbitmq
+QUEUE_NAME - queue for communication